These gluten-free double chocolate chip cookies are crispy on the outside, chewy on the inside, buttery, and perfectly sweet.

-Our family favorite cookie has got to be chocolate-chocolate chip cookies with a big glass of milk to wash it down.
-Our sponsor, Bob’s Red Mill, inspired me to take our family favorite and see if I could make an equally delicious cookie that’s made from gluten free flour.
-Having only dabbled in gluten-free cooking (with less than stellar results), I didn’t think these cookies would be right without gluten.
+Our family’s favorite cookie has to be chocolate-chocolate chip cookies with a big glass of milk to wash it down.
+Our sponsor, Bob’s Red Mill, inspired me to take our family favorite and see if I could make an equally delicious cookie from gluten-free flour.
+Having only dabbled in gluten-free cooking (with less-than-stellar results), I didn’t think these cookies would be right without gluten.

-Bob’s Red Mill launched a new gluten-free flour earlier this summer called Gluten Free 1-to-1 Baking Flour and they offered to send me some to try out.
-I did my homework while I waited for that package to arrived.
-The site said I could simply switch out the flours with no extra work.
+Bob’s Red Mill launched a new gluten-free flour earlier this summer called Gluten Free 1-to-1 Baking Flour, and they offered to send me some to try out.
+I did my homework while I waited for that package to arrive.
+The site said I could switch out the flours with no extra work.
 No starches or xanthan gum.
-Just replace my normal flour with the gluten free flour in any recipe.
+Just replace my normal flour with gluten-free flour in any recipe.

-When my flour arrived, I searched high and low on the package for the special instructions.
+When my flour arrived, I searched high and low on the package for special instructions.
 I couldn’t find any.
-I rifled through the box thinking maybe there was a pamphlet.
+I rifled through the box, thinking maybe there was a pamphlet.
 Nope.
-I became more worried about how these chocolate-chocolate chip cookies were going to turn out.
+I became more worried about how these chocolate-chocolate chip cookies would turn out.
 It seemed like uncharted baking territory.

 The Gluten-Free Flour Test Results

-To make this a true side-by-side comparison, I made two batches of the exact same recipe at the exact same time, cooking them on the same pan so half were regular flour and half were gluten free.
+To make this a true side-by-side comparison, I made two batches of the same recipe at the same time, cooking them on the same pan so half were regular flour and half were gluten-free.
 I didn’t want any deviations that would account for a difference in the cookies.
-I had reminders hidden as to which bowl and which side of the pan housed the gluten-free dough.
+I had hidden reminders as to which bowl and side of the pan housed the gluten-free dough.
 Then I conducted a blind study with my dear family.

 My family was divided right down the middle.
-With a cookie in each hand, half preferred cookie A and the other preferred cookie B. They all admitted that had they not known that there was research being conducted, they may have thought it was the same cookie.
-The observations I made, knowing which was which, was that the gluten-free cookies were not quite as rich (which was preferred by some family members) and that the chocolate chips were more enveloped in the dough than with the regular flour.
-I’d say the results of this study were a big thumbs up for Bob’s Red Mill 1-to-1 Gluten Free Baking Flour.
+With a cookie in each hand, half preferred cookie A and the other preferred cookie B. They all admitted that had they not known that research was being conducted, they may have thought it was the same cookie.
+The observations I made, knowing which was which, were that the gluten-free cookies were not quite as rich (preferred by some family members) and that the chocolate chips were more enveloped in the dough than the regular flour.
+I’d say the results of this study were a big thumbs up for Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour.